arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & 0 & -1 & 0 \\
 \end{bmatrix}
 $$

 projects points in the frustum onto the near face, at $z=-n$, along lines through the origin. $P$ flattens the frustum onto the near face, eliminating the depth information.
-To facilitate [$z$-buffering](https://de.wikipedia.org/wiki/Z-Buffer), an occlusion resolution technique, $P$  is [later](#map-to-box) altered to retain at least the relative ordering of depth values.
+To facilitate [$z$-buffering](https://de.wikipedia.org/wiki/Z-Buffer), an occlusion resolution technique, $P$  is [later](#map-to-box) altered to, at least, preserve the relative ordering of points by depth values.

 #### Orthrographic View Volume

 The [orthrographic view volume][1] is a cuboid solid and like the view frustum its shape is determined by the dimensions of the near face at $z=-n$  and the location of the far face at $z = -f$.
 It's depicted below in Figure #2.

-In contrast to the perspective model the orthographic model supposes light travels in lines perpendicular to the image plane.
-Consequently, parallel lines in the scene stay parallel in the image.
+In contrast to the view frustum, light travels in lines perpendicular to the image plane in the orthographic view volume.
+Consequently, parallel lines in the scene stay parallel in the image, which is why orthographic projection is also referred to as *parallel projection*.
+[There are actually many different types of parallel projections][6].

 <figure>
 <div align="center">
 	<img src = "/assets/orthographic_volume.png">
 </div>
 <figcaption> Figure #2.
-The orthographic view volume. <a href="http://www.songho.ca/opengl/">Image courtesy of Song Ho Ahn</a>. </figcaption>
+The orthographic view volume.
+Image courtesy of <a href="http://www.songho.ca/opengl/">Song Ho Ahn</a>. </figcaption>
 </figure>

-Let the near face be the image plane, then an orthographic projection sends points in the cuboid volume along perpendicular lines to the near face; essentially the $z$-coordiante is erased and the $x,y$ coordinates are translated to the near face.
-When formulated as a projective matrix acting on $\mathbb{A}^3$ a basic orthographic projection is
+Let the near face be the image plane, then an orthographic projection sends points in the cuboid volume along perpendicular lines to the near face; essentially the $z$-coordiante is erased and the $x$ and $y$ coordinates are translated to the near face.
+When formulated as a projective matrix acting on $\mathbb{A}^3$ the just described basic orthographic projection is

 $$
 O =
 \begin{bmatrix}